A computer purchase is a financial transaction.

 Also Read: Contingent Assets

-Depreciation on computer journal entry
+Depreciation on the computer journal entry

 Entry to record the Purchases